seppmail/SEPPmail365cloud/README.md

 ### Routing mode "parallel"

 This routing mode is similar to the way you would integrate any SEPPmail Appliance (self hosted or MSP) with ExchangeOnline.
 E-mails flow to Microsoft, and are looped through SEPPmail.cloud, based on the need for cryptographic treatment.
-No SEPPmail Virus or SPAM filter is possible in this configuration.
+Unfortunately, no SEPPmail Virus or SPAM filter is possible in this configuration.

 ![microsoft](./Visuals/seppmail365cloud-visuals-parallel.png)